-Bushwalk the ‘Gong is a Wollongong based not-for-profit documenting the incredible coast and escarpment walks of the Illawarra region.
-They’ve shared the classic Brokers Nose walk with us, just a taste of the incredible potential less than an hour South of Sydney.
+Bushwalk the ‘Gong is a Wollongong not-for-profit documenting the incredible coast and escarpment walks of the Illawarra.
+They’ve shared the hike to Brokers Nose walk with us, just a taste of what’s on offer less than an hour south of Sydney.

 - Epic Wollongong views from an iconic peak

 - Beautiful changing bushland, featuring spectacular wildflowers in spring

 - A low grade walk that offers a little bit of everything